 - Participant, Materials Research Science and Engineering Center

 - Member, Kavli Institute for Bionano Science & Technology

-Members of my group come with a range of backgrounds in science and engineering and have gone on to industrial and academic positions in a range of disciplines, and include faculty in biology, chemistry, mathematics, physics, as well as in engineering and medical schools.
+Members of the Mahadevan group come with a range of backgrounds in science and engineering and have gone on to industrial and academic positions in a range of disciplines, and include faculty in biology, chemistry, mathematics, physics, computer science, and engineering and medical schools.

 Positions & Employment

 - Lola England de Valpine Professor of Applied Mathematics

 - Professor of Physics

 - Affiliate Professor, Department of Systems Biology